Xilinx/kria-dfx-hw/k26/README.md

 ```
 Given design uses 2022.1 Vivado tool.

-The 2rp design is a two slot based DFX design.
+The 1rp design is a one slot based DFX design and the 2rp design is a two slot based DFX design.

 ip_repo folder contains all the user IP's required to build the design.